frizensami/smtlib-ext/README.md

 It adds new library calls to act as a utility library for [NUSMods](https://github.com/nusmodifications/nusmods), specifically a timetable optimizer.

-SMT-LIB 2.0 is an interoperability format to communicate with different SMT solvers, such as CVC4 or Z3.
+SMT-LIB 2.0 is an interoperability format to communicate with different SMT solvers, such as Z3.

 The syntax of SMT-LIB is similar to Lisp: